31st Primetime Emmy Awards

-The 31st Primetime Emmy Awards were held on Sunday, September 9, 1979.
-The ceremony was broadcast on ABC.
+The 31st Primetime Emmy Awards ceremony was held on Sunday, September 9, 1979.
+The ceremony was broadcast on the ABC.
 It was hosted by Henry Winkler and Cheryl Ladd.
-This ceremony is remembered for problems with the Pasadena Civic Auditorium's air-conditioning, as well as for Taxi's Outstanding Comedy Series victory.
+This ceremony is remembered for problems with the Pasadena Civic Auditorium's air-conditioning.

-The top shows of the night were Taxi, which pulled an upset in the Outstanding Comedy Series field when it beat All in the Family's final season.
-Lou Grant received 12 major nominations, which, it won two awards including Outstanding Drama Series.
+The top shows of the night were Taxi, which pulled an upset in the Outstanding Comedy Series field when it beat All in the Familys final season, and Lou Grant, which received 12 major nominations and won two awards including Outstanding Drama Series.

-For the first time, most of the miniseries and Television movie categories were merged into one, this would become the standard for later ceremonies, culminating with the TV Movie and Miniseries program categories combining in 2011.
-For this year only, the comedy and variety categories were combined in acting, directing, and writing.
+For the first time, most of the Miniseries and Television Movie Categories were merged into one, this would become the standard for later ceremonies, culminating with the TV Movie and Miniseries Program Categories combining in 2011.
+For this year only, the comedy and variety categories were combined in acting, directing and writing.
 This combination would not stick, and the traditional categories returned the next year.